cypress-io/cypress-documentation/source/guides/references/assertions.md

   .and('include', 'cypress.io')
 ```

-Note that all assertions must pass with the same subject in order for the command to pass.
-For example, if you have a loading element that first appears and then disappears, the following WILL NOT WORK because the same element cannot be visible and invisible at the same time:
+Note that all chained assertions will use the same reference to the original subject.
+For example, if you wanted to test a loading element that first appears and then disappears, the following WILL NOT WORK because the same element cannot be visible and invisible at the same time:

 ```js
 // ⛔️ DOES NOT WORK